access-ci-org/ipf/docs/INSTALL.md

 This workflow describes your modules as a JSON document containing GLUE v2.0 Application Environment and Application Handle objects.
-This document is published to the XSEDE messaging services in step-3 and is written to a local file in step-4.
+This document is published to the ACCESS RabbitMQ services in step-3 and is written to a local file in step-4.
 You can examine this local file in /var/ipf/RESOURCE_NAME_apps.json.
-If you see any errors in gathering module information, please submit an XSEDE ticket to SD&I.
+If you see any errors in gathering module information, please submit an ACCESS ticket.

 ## Log File Management